 - the possibility to load games from actual cartridges instead of an SD card

 - no setup required (though this is misleading, I’ll get to that…)

-But trust me, they get more mileage than anyone would expect from these (arguably) irrational advantages.
+But trust me, Analogue gets more mileage than anyone would expect from these (arguably) irrational advantages.

-The “FPGA wars” is very real between Analogue and MiSTer fans.
+The “FPGA wars” is very real between Analogue and MiSTer fans, though it is getting better.
 For an interesting read on the topic, I recommend this well-written article from Ryan Houlihan that summarizes the current state of things.

 Just for a fun comparison, I compiled a list of platforms supported by Analogue and by MiSTer.
 To guide your eye, I boldened the name of consoles I think might interest most retronauts.

 As you might notice, MiSTer does a good job in general of supporting platforms that spark interest.
 This is natural: MiSTer developers work for free, so they have the luxury of working on platforms they care about.
 New platforms are added every year, as long as the developers stay motivated.
 On the flip side, Analogue does support a few consoles not present on MiSTer, but most of them require an expensive and jailbroken Nt Mini, are not popular, and could regardlessly become supported on MiSTer in the future.
 Analogue also does not support any arcade game, or classic computer.

 Remember that on the MiSTer side, one device does all of this.
 You need at least 5 devices from Analogue to access their full potential.